 - There are drugs which can no longer detected by saliva drug test kits after three days of last use.
 It only has a detection window of 48 hours.

 - Drugs and metabolites do not stay in the saliva as long as they do in other specimens collected from the human body.

 - It is not effective when it comes to detecting THC.

 Hair follicle testing has become the most fearful drug testing method in recent times.
 The reason for that is the long detection window.
 It might be surprising that hair can used for detecting drug use but it makes sense.
 When a person consumes drugs, the excess metabolites travel in the bloodstream throughout their body.
 Some of those metabolites get deposited at the root of the hair where they become part of the inner structure of hair as it grows from that point onwards.
 However, this testing method has some issues, such as the fact that it a time-consuming process and the detection window might be too long to considered fair.
 This is because only recent drug use is typically considered to a cause for concern, especially when workplace drug testing and pre-employment drug testing are concerned.

 - Hair follicle testing has a long detection window of up to 90 days.

-- It can detect long-term patterns of chronic substance abuse in an individual.
+- It is able to detect long-term patterns of chronic substance abuse in an individual.

-- A higher number of positive results can be received using hair follicle testing than other specimens for drug testing.
+- A higher number of positive results can received using hair follicle testing as compared to other specimens for drug testing.